Ependymoma Awareness Day 2016

 Our team is dedicated to improving the lives of children and adults worldwide diagnosed with ependymoma.

 The CERN Foundation would like to thank all of you that have participated in this moving and unique event.
-Your efforts and donations will help us immensely in creating awareness about this rare disease, and ultimately help in our research efforts to find a cure for ependymoma.
+CERN is especially grateful to the National Brain Tumor Society for allowing us to hold the butterfly release during their Head to the Hill event.
+Your efforts and donations will help us immensely in creating awareness about this rare disease, and help expand our efforts to improve the care and outcome of people with ependymoma.

 Ependymoma Awareness Outreach